-Students of grade 9 and above can bring their own device to school, it can be a Windows or a Mac device.
-Students are not allowed to use a tablet for school work, even when supported with a keyboard.
+Students are not allowed to use a tablet(non-Apple) for school work, even when supported with a keyboard.
 Students are advised to have Antivirus software, all systems will be checked and monitored on the school network.
 Ethical online behavior is expected from students at all times, in case of a misconduct the procedures mentioned in Sreenidhi code of conduct will be followed.